María Isabel of Spain: Queen of the Two Sicilies

 King Ferdinand I of the Two Sicilies died on 4 January 1825 and Maria Isabella's husband became the new king.
 Francis I, aged 47, was a large heavy man; well-intentioned; simple in his tastes and more interested in farming than in politics.
 Agriculture was his special past time.
 He had been better educated than his father, but was prematurely aged and weak in character and body.
 From the beginning, Francis I behaved very differently from the liberal prince he had been as heir to the crown and his short reign was essentially reactionary.
 Although jealous of his authority, he left the government in the hands of his prime minister Luigi de' Medici (1759 - 1830).
 The king's valet, Michelangelo Viglia, and Caterina de Simone, the Queen's lady-in-waiting, ruled the royal household in which corruption was rampant.

-In her new role as a queen consort, Maria Isabella had neither ambition nor interest in government to be of any assistance to her placid husband.
-Thirty four years old and the mother of twelve children, she was then still nursing her son the Count of Aquila, born the year before.
-Plump since her youth, the many years of childbearing left the Queen very overweight.
-Maria Isabella was frivolous, childlike and goodhearted.
-She loved the theater, balls and public festivities.
-Simple, and generous, she was more popular than her husband.
+In her role as queen consort, Maria Isabella did not play an active part in governmental affairs, according to contemporary observers.
+At age thirty-four, she was the mother of twelve children and was still nursing her son, the Count of Aquila, born the previous year.
+Sources describe her as having gained significant weight after years of childbearing.
+Historians characterize Maria Isabella as fond of theater, balls, and public festivities, and note that she was regarded as warm-natured and generous.
+These qualities contributed to her popularity among the public, reportedly more so than her husband.

 The royal couple lived surrounded by soldiers, always in dread of a revolution.
 Their security was guaranteed by the Austrian troops stationed in Naples, but their expenses were a heavy burden on the state coffers and the main reason for the high public debt.
 On Medici's advise, Francis and Maria Isabella, taking with them their one-year-old son the Count of Aquila, went to Milan in May 1825 in order to obtain a reduction in the occupation troops.
 After an agreement between Medici and the Austrian ambassador Count Karl Ludwig von Ficquelmont, the King and Queen returned to Naples on 18 July.
 The Austrian troops were reduced to 12,000 beginning at the end of that year and departed in February 1827.